 A School Day That Redefined Safety

 On April 20, 1999, two students carried out a mass shooting at Columbine High School in Colorado.
-Thirteen people were killed.
+Thirteen people were killed in the long-term consequences.
 Dozens more were injured.
 The event unfolded during an ordinary school morning, in hallways designed for routine.

-What shocked the public was not only the violence.
+What shocked the public was not only the violence, but also the long-term impact of Crime.

 It was the setting.